 2. Therefore, the first attachment stage ALWAYS happens (at the “purāṇa kamma” stage.)
 Kamma (with initial abhisaṅkhāra) happens in this stage but is not strong enough to bring vipāka in the future.
 Yet it initiates another round of pañca upādānakkhandha.

-3. On this website, up to now, we had mainly discussed the “nava kamma” stage.
+3. This website has mainly discussed the “nava kamma” stage up to now.
 However, I used that term only in recent posts when I first introduced the “purāṇa kamma” stage briefly.

 Purāṇa and Nava Kamma - 1